Advancing the Science of Study Endpoints

 Stephen Joel Coons is Executive Director of the Patient-Reported Outcome (PRO) Consortium at Critical Path Institute (C-Path).
 C-Path, an independent nonprofit organization, established the PRO Consortium in cooperation with the U.S. Food and Drug Administration and the pharmaceutical industry to advance the assessment of patient-focused clinical trial endpoints.
 Stephen earned BS (University of Connecticut), MS, MEd, and PhD (University of Arizona) degrees and completed post-doctoral training at the University of California, San Diego.
 He joined C-Path in 2009 after a 23-year academic career.
 Stephen is a fellow in the American Association of Pharmaceutical Scientists and Professor Emeritus at the University of Arizona.

-Jean Paty, PhD
+Jean Paty, PhD, MS

-- Vice President, Patient-Centered Endpoints
+- Vice President, Patient-Centered Science

 - IQVIA, United States